Honor Your Family, a Friend, or an Organization with a Garden Brick

 You still have a chance to order a granite tile for the first side of the Friendship Wall in the entry courtyard.
 Attractive green granite stone is engraved with gold lettering.
 Prices vary from $200 to $600 based on the size of the brick and number of engraved lines.
 We can provide a certificate and an 8 x 10 image of the wall that you may present for a great holiday or birthday gift or surprise for any occasion for an important person in your life.

 We dedicated the Friendship Wall — with 358 bricks — on May 20, 2012 (photo below).
-Another 53 new bricks will be ready for placement in spring 2013 when the weather is warmer and drier.
+Another 53 new bricks have been installed in summer 2013.
 Order now to add your brick to the first side of the wall.
 Your donation supports the Garden and your brick will be an enduring legacy for all to see.

 Your brick donation is tax deductible.
 If you have questions regarding the bricks, please email